 The biggest issue I see with approaching cloud topics in this part of the world is data protection concerns, which far too often block our digital transformation.
 Europe is becoming (or maybe it is already - challenging to say from where I sit) a digital laggard.

-Don't get me wrong; we're all on the same side here: nobody wants to see her data privacy compromised.
+Don't get me wrong; we're all on the same side here: nobody wants to see their data privacy compromised.
 Healthy skepticism towards global providers is appropriate.
 But not every cloud service is criminal just because it comes from the USA or China.

 Take a closer look under the hood, understand contracts, security measures, and look over their certifications.
 This requires a lot of effort, but it's worth it.